shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-macro-check-service.md

 ---
-Title : Creative Macro Check Service
+title : Bidders - Creative Macro Check Service description : Learn how to use Creative macro check service to allow Xandr to check third party tags and append parameters in the query string, replace the domain, or insert Xandr click tracking macros in the appropriate place for you. ms.date : 11/22/2023
-Description : If you are running third party creatives, you can use this service to ms.date : 10/28/2023 allow Xandr to check third party tags and append parameters in the query string, replace the domain, or insert Xandr click tracking macros in the appropriate place for you.
-We currently support the following ad servers: MediaMind,
+,
 ---

-# Creative Macro Check Service
+# Bidders - Creative macro check service

 If you are running third party creatives, you can use this service to allow Xandr to check third party tags and append